Join our newsletter

 EO

 Is that when art and architecture converged for you?
 What were the psychological and psychosocial aspects of managing the construction of a building when you had emerged curating the space?
-Not many people witnessed the building of a institution or the construction of a building generally.
+Not many people have the opportunity to see a building through construction, let alone manifest and build one from its foundation.
 Did that have a staying power with you?

 MG